Callen Point: Walter Gendall

 It was shortly after the outbreak of King William's War (also known as the Second Indian War) that Captain Walter Gendall, "hero of ancient Westcustogo", was killed near Callen Point by Native Americans while taking supplies to his troops, who were building a fort beside the point.
 Gendall had mistaken the cessation of the Indians' gunfire to mean that they were out of ammunition, and he set out to cross the river from the northern side.
 He made the journey without incident, but was shot upon reaching the opposite shoreline.
 His last words were: "I have lost my life in your service."

 A man named Harris was taken, by his hair, by two Indians to the "creek below Callen Point."
 When one of his captors let go of his hold to fire upon their enemies, Harris escaped after a gun aimed at him misfired.

-A stone marker honoring Gendall and mentioning Callen Point stands to the north of 28 Lafayette Street in the area of Yarmouth from which departed on his fateful crossing.
+A stone marker honoring Gendall and mentioning Callen Point stands to the north of 28 Lafayette Street in the area of Yarmouth from which he departed on his fateful crossing.
 It was installed by Yarmouth’s Village Improvement Society.